arjunkalburgi/arjunanimation_leaves/README.md

 # ArjunAnimation: Leaves

-`arjunanimation_leaves` is an easy-to-use, light-weight JS animation library that adds floating, leaf-like animations to your website.
+`@arjunanimation/leaves` is an easy-to-use, light-weight JS animation library that adds floating, leaf-like animations to your website.

 ![Leaves animation](./examples/leavesgif.gif)